jrykr/repo-template/SECURITY.md

 ### Code Quality and Security Analysis

-- ❌ (TODO) GitHub CodeQL is configured to run automatically on all pull requests and pushes to protected branches for static application security testing (SAST).
+- GitHub CodeQL is configured to run automatically on all pull requests and pushes to the main branch for static application security testing (SAST).
+  CodeQL also runs periodically to detect newly-discovered vulnerabilities in existing code.
 - CodeQL scan results are reviewed before merges; findings are tracked and triaged as security issues.
 - ❌ (TODO) Deployable branches are protected; proposed merges require review